 A nerve is a cord like structure that is made up bundles of conductive tissue that forms the peripheral nervous system.
 Before they branch off from the brain and spinal cord to become nerves, they are called tracts.

-Nerves are organised very much like a big fat sushi roll.
+Nerves are organized very much like a big fat sushi roll.

 At the smallest level we have axons (nerve cell tails).
 You can imagine this to be a single strand of fish.
 Now these axons then form bundles called fascicles which is surrounded by perineurium, which is like the whole fish coated in delicious Japanese mayo.